qdr/HiseSnippetDB/_Template.md

 ---
 _Short factual description what the snippet does._ (min 1, max 5 sentences)

-Select a category and subcategory
+Select a category

-Modules
-- Soundgenerator
+- Modules
 - MIDI
-- Modulator
-- FX
+- Scripting
 - Scriptnode

-Event Processing
-ScriptingAPI

-UI Interaction
+- UI

+and/or one of these tags:

+- Modulation
+- ScriptAPI
+- Helper tools
+- ScriptPanel
+- Broadcaster
+- Layout
-Visuals
+- Visuals
+- Full project